laminlabs/lamindb/docs/curate.md

 <!-- #endregion -->

-## External data validation
+## External features

-Since not all metadata is always stored within the dataset itself, it is also possible to validate external metadata.
+Since not all metadata is always stored within the dataset itself, it is also possible to validate external features.
-For instance, you might want to validate a separate metadata dictionary or JSON file against a schema before attaching it to your data.
+For instance, you might want to validate a separate metadata dictionary against a schema before attaching it to your data.
+In `artifact.describe()`, these values appear under **External features** rather than under dataset slots such as `columns`, `obs`, etc.
+By contrast, features parsed from dataset slots appear as **Dataset features**.

 ```{eval-rst}
 .. literalinclude:: scripts/curate_dataframe_external_features.py